First NZ school building and te reo Māori lesson book

 NZ's first school building opened on 12 Aug 1816 at the first Mission Station established in NZ at Oihi Bay in Dec 1814

-Rev Samuel Marsden began lobbying for a mission station in NZ in 1806 & approval for it & a school was granted in 1909
+Rev Samuel Marsden began lobbying CMS for mission station in NZ in 1806 & approval for it & a school was granted in 1909

 Auckland War Memorial Museum Tāmaki Paenga Hira